GeorgiPachov/digital-image-proc/README.md

 Most of them were written with pen, a few of them - with marker.
 The network achieved peak accuracy of 97% after training for 15 epochs on extended train set (with augmentation).
 While additional validation set must be used to fine-tune the network, due do time pressures only test set was used.
 Because of that, no other fine-tuning methods were attempted - no tuning of learning rates, batch sizes and even model architecture was performed.
-A more broad and diverse test set needs to be gathered, needs to be split into validation and test, fine-tuning should be performed and then more making definitive statements about accuracy can be made.
+A more broad and diverse test set needs to be gathered, needs to be split into validation and test, fine-tuning should be performed and then more definitive statements about accuracy can be made.
 Trained model is available as 'model_best_100_60.h5'.

 ## Future work and improvements